Nouman945/Projects/README.md

 ### Django Projects
 1. [Watad Energy](www.watadenergy.com): A dynamic web application built using Django framework.
 This platform focuses on sustainable energy solutions, providing information and services to promote a greener future.
 A Complete backend system to manage the content of the website and a <b>Blogging System</b>.
 Contact/Career forms created with django forms with <b>Captcha</b>.

-2. [RBisramandson](Rbisramandson.Com): A comprehensive website developed with Django, highlighting the services and products offered by RBisramandson.
+2. [RBisramandson](https://www.rbisramandsons.com/): A Ecommerce website developed using Django with User authentication.
+Highlighting the services and products offered by RBisramandson.
 This project demonstrates my ability to create engaging and user-friendly interfaces with Backend system.

 3. [GPTGCC](http://gptgcc.com/): An innovative web application utilizing Django to be used for Marketing the ChatGPT like langugage model create by [deeritc](deeritc.com).